 Application Fee: $450 : Non-refundable, due with application.

-Deposit: $500 : Due with Application Fee and applied as credit to the June payment for Plan A, and applied to the December payment for Plan B.
+Deposit: $500 : Due with Application Fee and applied as credit to the June payment for either payment option.

 Homestay Payment Plans:

 |Option A: [ Contact us for details ]|